ChilliCream/hotchocolate-docs/docs/dataloaders.md

 Global _DataLoader_ are _DataLoader_ that are shared between request.
 This can be useful for caching strategies.

-In order to add support for global _DataLoaders_ you can add a second _DataLoader_ registry.
+In order to add support for global _DataLoader_ you can add a second _DataLoader_ registry.
 This one has to be declared as singleton.
 It is important that you declare the global registry first since we use the last registered registry for ad-hoc registrations.

 ```csharp
 services.AddSingleto<IDataLoaderRegistry, DataLoaderRegistry>();
 services.AddDataLoaderRegistry();
 ```

-It is important to know that you always have to do `AddDataLoaderRegistry` since this also sets up the batch operation that is needed to hook up the execution engine with the _DataLoaders_.
+It is important to know that you always have to do `AddDataLoaderRegistry` since this also sets up the batch operation that is needed to hook up the execution engine with the _DataLoader_.

 ## GreenDonut